-Alcohol and Prednisone Interaction, Danger, and Side Effects
+Alcohol and Prednisone Interaction, Dangers and Side Effects

 With most prescription and over-the-counter medicines, there are some interactions, dangers and side effects possible, including if you mix them with alcohol.
 One area that’s frequently asked about and also misunderstood are the possible alcohol and prednisone interactions, danger and side effects risks.